 At Home's 10-foot LED posable skeleton comes out to $30 per foot.

-At Home’s color-changing LED posable skeleton hits 10 feet tall and lets you adjust his limbs.
+At Home’s color-changing LED posable skeleton hits 10 feet, lets you adjust his limbs, and costs $299.99.
 The interactive LED lights make him stand out after dark.

-At around $30 per foot, he’s slightly higher than some other options, but his versatility and lighting boost the value.
+At $30 per foot, he’s slightly higher priced than some other options, but his versatility and lighting boost the value.
 Keep an eye out for Halloween clearance sales for potential savings.

-Tractor Supply’s Haunted Hill Farm skeleton is 8 feet tall and motion-activated, making it perfect for spooky yard effects.
+Tractor Supply’s Haunted Hill Farm skeleton is 8-feet-tall and motion-activated.

-Costco's Giant Ground Breaking Skeleton is 5 feet tall and costs $69.63 per foot (if you can find him in stock).
+Costco's Giant Ground Breaking Skeleton is 5-feet-tall and costs as low as $52 per foot (if you can find him in stock).

 This massive skeleton from Costco stands 5 feet, 2 inches tall and spreads out more than 9 feet.
 He has LCD eyes and sound effects, making him extra spooky and interactive.

 Unfortunately, the Giant Ground Breaking Skeleton is currently sold out online, though you may still find him in select stores.
-At $359.99 online (and $259.99 in store), he’s on the pricier side, but if you spot him on a clearance sale, he could be a showstopper for your yard.
+At $359.99 online (and $259.99 in-store), he’s on the pricier side at $52 per square foot, but if you spot him on a clearance sale, he could be a showstopper for your yard.

 Tractor Supply has an in-stock 4-foot skeleton for a more expensive price — $75 per foot.

-At $299.99, it’s pricier per foot than the Costco Giant Ground Breaking Skeleton, but the good news is it’s currently in stock, so you don’t have to worry about it selling out.
-The detailed design and interactive “groundbreaker” effect make it a bold addition for Halloween.
+At $299.99, it’s pricier per foot ($75) than the Costco Giant Ground Breaking Skeleton, but the good news is it’s currently in stock, so you don’t have to worry about it selling out.
+It has a detailed design and interactive groundbreaker effect.
 Keep an eye on Tractor Supply Halloween clearance sales for potential savings.

-5. Check local resale marketplaces: Facebook Marketplace, OfferUp, and local buy-and-sell groups often have gently used giant skeletons at a fraction of the price.
+Check local resale marketplaces: Facebook Marketplace, OfferUp, and local buy-and-sell groups often have gently used giant skeletons at a fraction of the regular price.

 Related Reading: